 University to Use Federal GSA Rates for Travel (Updated 7/19/2022)

 The University has been approved to use federal General Services Administration rates for lodging, meals, mileage, and incidentals for allowable travel.
-The reimbursable mileage rate has increased to $0.625/mile when using a personal vehicle and the traveler’s reimbursement is no longer limited to 99 miles.
+The reimbursable mileage rate will be based on the current GSA Rate when using a personal vehicle and the traveler’s reimbursement is no longer limited to 99 miles.
 The preferred method to travel is the one that is the lowest cost to the University.
 A traveler can request reimbursement for their actual mileage when traveling out of state and choosing to use their personal vehicle, but they must include a justification of why this is in the best interest of the University and the lowest cost option.
 If justification is not provided, the reimbursement will be limited to 99 miles at the GSA mileage rate.

 Changes are being made in the Chrome River Travel and Expense system to accommodate the calculation at GSA rates, but this will not be implemented until mid-August.
 In the meantime, please research the rates on the GSA website and ensure that sufficient funds have been added for additional expense due to the change in rates.
 If a preapproval has already been approved in Chrome River and the travel has not taken place, please review the preapproval to determine whether the estimations need to be increased.
 If so, please recall or expire the preapproval and resubmit it with revisions.